alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 At one point, he asks, "Have you heard of neural nets?"

 "Nope," I reply.
 Internally, I think, *Remember to admit what you don't know.
-That should be easy, you don't know anything yet, and that's okay.*
+That should be easy, you don't know anything yet.*

 "Well, the basic idea is to take your input features, apply a linear transformation represented by a matrix, then apply a nonlinear function to that.